verrazzano/verrazzano/install/install-olcne.md

   EOF
   ```
 * Create the required number of `PersistentVolume` resources.
-  The Verrazzano system requires 5 persistent volumes for itself.
+  The Verrazzano system requires five persistent volumes for itself.
-  Additionally each deployed Verrazzano binding requires an additional 4 persistent volumes.
+  Each deployed Verrazzano binding requires an additional four persistent volumes.
-  The command below creates 9 persistent volumes which is enough for one deployed binding.
+  The command below creates nine persistent volumes which is enough for one deployed binding.
   The value for storageClassName must match the above `StorageClass` name.
   The values for `name` may be customized.
   The value for `path` must match the `Export Path` of the Export from above combined with the persistent volume folder from above.